ProjectSunday/projectsunday.github.io/docs/npm-global.md

 ## What to do instead (on NPM 5.2.0 and above)

-In NPM 5.2.0+ it's even easier now.
+In npm 5.2.0+ it's even easier now.
 We'll be using `gulp` in the following example, because it's pretty popular and the *type* of thing I see being commonly recommended for global installs.
 But you can mentally replace it with any other Node Module if it makes you feel better.

 1. In your `devDependencies` add the module manually and the version number you know works for your project, (hopefully the latest version).
 The easy way to do this is:
    ```bat